Femvrich001/alx-pre_course/0x01-git/README.md

-alx is fustrating, but always do the hard thing
+always do the hard things